-This article originally appeared on VICE UK.
-Think about the last time you were dragged into a meeting room for an assessment.
+Think about the last time you were dragged into a meeting room for an appraisal.
 What was your manager wearing?
-A pair of tastefully off-white Novestas sneakers, an Engineered Garments work shirt, and some bizarrely expensive green pants?
+A pair of tastefully off-white Novestas, an Engineered Garments work shirt and some bizarrely expensive green trousers?
 Thought so.
-In 2018, your boss – and his or her boss – is far more likely to replenish their wardrobe at Slam Jam Socialism than at Savile Row.
+In 2018, your boss – and his or her boss – is far more likely to replenish their wardrobe at Slam Jam Socialism than on Savile Row.

 It isn’t just new media companies which have decided to jettison the suit in recent years.
 JP Morgan, America’s largest bank, downgraded its dress code to "smart casual" in 2016.
-While staff can't exactly arrive at the office for another day of doing whatever it is bankers actually do all day – inflate the price of wheat in Uzbekistan for fun?—in flip-flops and a hoodie, they are finally free to stop starching their collars every Sunday night.
+While staff can't exactly arrive at the office for another day of doing whatever it is bankers actually do all day – inflate the price of wheat in Uzbekistan for a laugh? – in flip-flops and a leavers hoodie, they are finally free to stop starching their collars every Sunday night.

-And so, businesses – understandably concerned about keeping workers content—have had to loosen their metaphorical ties.
+And so, businesses – understandably concerned about keeping workers onside – have had to loosen their metaphorical ties.
 These days, managers are your friends, offices come with acceptable coffee and the occasional free beer, and suits are the last vestige of a time when work looked like, well, work.
-"Casual Friday" – the fun little bone work throws your way to give the illusion that all this labor isn't actually a burden because how can KPI analysis sessions be a burden when you're wearing jeans?—has become a way of life.
+"Casual Friday" – the fun little bone work throws your way to give the illusion that all this labour isn't actually a burden, because how can KPI analysis sessions be a burden when you're wearing trousers? – has become a way of life.

 For the best part of half a century, a suit was what a man (not every man, it should go without saying) wore.
-At work or in the pub, sipping on a pint of beer, men buttoned their jackets and adjusted their hats, living out life in glorious monochrome.
+At work or in the pub, sipping on a pint of mild that cost a hangnail and a sneeze, men buttoned their jackets and adjusted their hats, living out life in glorious monochrome.

-A decade later, punk sought to further discourage the impressionable youth of pre-Thatcher Britain from joining the corporate rat race by persuading them to spend lots and lots of money on flannel and T-shirts in west London boutiques – an inconsistency that was nicely rounded out 40 years later, when Malcolm McLaren and Vivienne Westwood's son decided to burn millions of dollars' worth of punk memorabilia rather than selling it and donating the money to, I don't know, literally any one of the services decimated by years of conservative policy.
+A decade on, punk sought to further discourage the impressionable youth of pre-Thatcher Britain from joining the corporate rat race by persuading them to spend lots and lots of money on tartan and T-shirts in west London boutiques – an inconsistency that was nicely rounded out 40 years later, when Malcolm McClaren and Vivienne Westwood's son decided to burn millions of pounds' worth of punk memorabilia rather than selling it and donating the money to, I don't know, literally any one of the services decimated by years of Tory austerity.

-After the 1980s, which – if every documentary I’ve ever seen about the period is correct – saw the entire country howling into cell phones while sucking oysters out of each others' breast pockets, came the 90s.
+After the loadsamoney 1980s, which – if every documentary I’ve ever seen about the period is correct – saw the entire country howling into mobile phones while sucking oysters out of each others' breast pockets, came the lads mag-90s.
 The suit’s decline was approaching terminal.
 Yes, you probably still wore one to work, but you certainly didn't on the terraces or in clubs on a Saturday night.
-Unless you were Jarvis Cocker—which you probably weren’t.
+Unless you were Jarvis Cocker.
+Which you probably weren’t.

-Outside of the still-suited world of finance, an easy, if incredibly superficial, way to engender an artificial sense of friendliness is to get the MD to start wearing a chore jacket and some perfectly pin-rolled denim jeans around the office.
-Use some petty cash to get him a blazer for when he has a business trip to Cologne to meet with potential investors, and everyone’s happy.
+Outside of the still-suited world of finance, an easy, if incredibly superficial, way to engender an artificial sense of friendliness is to get the MD to start wearing a chore jacket and some perfectly pin-rolled selvedge denim jeans around the office.
+Use some petty cash to get him an Our Legacy blazer for when he’s pinged off to Cologne to meet with potential investors, and everyone’s happy.

-Think about how you react to the sight of a group of suited and booted guys in a bar or a club after work on a Friday night.
-If they colonize the table next to yours at six, or seven, you’ll probably be able to tolerate their guffawing, boorish banter: Everyone’s entitled to smash through four to six pints of strong beer after a hard week.
+Think about how you react to the sight of a group of suited and booted blokes in a bar or a club after work on a Friday night.
+If they colonise the table next to yours at six, or seven, you’ll probably be able to tolerate their guffawing, boorish banter: everyone’s entitled to smash through four to six pints of strong continental lager after a hard week.
 Any later and it becomes distracting.
 They look out of place but exude a kind of monied confidence that often bulldozes into outright arrogance.
-I’d wager that most people reading this have an instinctual "Oh God" response when a horde of guys in oxfords barge their way to the bar, having decided that Corsica Studios was the perfect place to reminisce loudly about their last corporate away-day.
+I’d wager that most people reading this have an instinctual "Oh god" response when a horde of blokes in brogues barge their way to the bar, having decided that Corsica Studios was the perfect place to reminisce loudly about their last corporate away-day.

-All that is why, when David Cameron demanded that Jeremy Corbyn "put on a proper suit, do up your tie, and sing the national anthem" in early 2016, he wasn’t simply requesting that the honorable gentleman tidy himself up for another thrilling parliament encounter.
-Rather, Cameron was implicitly voicing a fear that a nice suit was the measure of the man was coming to an abrupt end.
+All that is why, when David Cameron demanded that Jeremy Corbyn "put on a proper suit, do up your tie and sing the national anthem" in early 2016 he wasn’t simply requesting that the right honourable gentleman tidy himself up for another thrilling PMQs encounter.
+Rather, Cameron was implicitly voicing a fear that the notion that a smart suit was the measure of the man was coming to an abrupt end.